-In the event than an Automatic Call occurs on any Call Valuation Date prior to the Final Valuation Date, you may not be able to reinvest any amounts received on the Call Settlement Date in a comparable investment with similar risk and yield.
-No further payments will be made on the Notes after the relevant Call Settlement Date.
-The "automatic call" feature may also adversely impact your ability to sell your Notes and the price at which they may be sold.
+The Redemption Price that you receive on any Early Redemption Date, together with any Contingent Coupons that you may have received on prior Contingent Coupon Payment Dates, may be less than the aggregate amount of payments that you would have received had we not early redeemed the Notes.
+You may not be able to reinvest any amounts received on the Early Redemption Date in a comparable investment with similar risk and yield.
+No additional payments will be due after the Early Redemption Date.
+Our right to redeem the Notes may also adversely impact your ability to sell your Notes and the price at which they may be sold.

-- Whether or Not the Notes Will be Automatically Called Will Not be Based on the Values of the Reference Assets at Any Time Other than the Closing Values on the applicable Call Valuation Date-Whether or not the Notes are automatically called will be based solely on the Closing Values of the Reference Assets on the relevant Call Valuation Dates.
-Accordingly, if the value of any Reference Asset drops on any Call Valuation Date such that its Closing Value is less than its Initial Value, your Notes will not be called on the relevant Call Valuation Date. - If the Notes Are Not Automatically Called, the Payment at Maturity, If Any, is Based Solely on the Closing Value of the Least Performing Reference Asset on the Final Valuation Date-If the Notes are not automatically called prior to scheduled maturity, the Final Values (and resulting Reference Asset Returns) will be based solely on the Closing Values of the Reference Assets on the Final Valuation Date, and your payment at maturity, if any, will be determined based solely on the performance of the Least Performing Reference Asset.
+• If the Notes Are Not Early Redeemed by Us Prior to Scheduled Maturity, the Payment at Maturity, If Any, is Based Solely on the Closing Value of the Least Performing Reference Asset on the Final Valuation Date-If we do not early redeem the Notes prior to scheduled maturity, the Final Values (and resulting Reference Asset Returns) will be based solely on the Closing Values of the Reference Assets on the Final Valuation Date, and your payment at maturity, if any, will be determined based solely on the performance of the Least Performing Reference Asset.
 Accordingly, if the value of the Least Performing Reference Asset drops on the Final Valuation Date, the payment at maturity on the Notes, if any, may be significantly less than it would have been had it been linked to the value of the Reference Asset at any time prior to such drop.